 PCOS fertility medications

 Medication to encourage ovulation is usually the first treatment for infertility caused by PCOS.
-Medication taken orally, clomiphene citrate or “Clomid”, might be the initial treatment or alternatively letrozole, also taken by mouth, can be helpful in causing ovulation.
+Oral medication such as clomiphene citrate (Clomid) or Letrozole might be an initial treatment that your doctor may prescribe to help regulate ovulation.
 If these were to prove unsuccessful, the next step would be fertility medications delivered by injection.